 Americans are starting to make travel plans again.
 The elderly population, however, has had more restrictions placed on them due to their high-risk status, and are most certainly feeling the stressors of being homebound.

-Planning makes all the difference for traveling seniors
+Planning makes all the difference

 If you are thinking about scheduling a trip with your aging parent or loved one, perhaps to a favorite beach resort, or even a city abroad, proper planning and research can help make your trip safe and enjoyable – and choosing the right location is key to your enjoyability factor.
 Think about things like weather conditions (too hot? too cold?) as well as the size and types of crowds you may encounter (avoiding college spring breakers is highly advisable!).
 No less important, be sure that no matter the vacation destination, medical care is readily available and easily accessible if needed.